Sandipan04/DoorDarshan/README.md

 - **Background Research:**
   - **Discord API and Python Integration:** The first step involved researching how to integrate the Discord API with Python to control Raspberry Pi GPIO pins.
 This integration was facilitated using the discord.py package, a Python module designed for creating Discord bots.
   - **Displaying Information and Running Simultaneous Processes:** Further research focused on how to display important information such as the list of authorized members, club events, and real-time data like weather and time, while ensuring the Python file containing the Discord bot runs simultaneously.
-The solution was found in the MichMich Magic Mirror application, which offers the necessary customizations and multitasking capabilities.
+The solution was found in the [MichMich Magic Mirror](https://github.com/MagicMirrorOrg/MagicMirror) application ([_website_](https://magicmirror.builders/)), which offers the necessary customizations and multitasking capabilities.
 - **Design Iteration and Optimization:** Continuously iterate and update circuit design and software for optimizing power eficiency, safety and security.

 ## Theory